Outcomes of Entropion Repair in Ocular Cicatricial Pemphigoid Compared to Other Cicatricial Etiologies: A Retrospective Study

 Potential Conflicts of Interest

 Dr. Feldman has consulted for Astrazeneca and Alkahest and receives research support from Pfizer.
 Funders have no involvement in the study design; collection, analysis and interpretation of data; the writing of the manuscript; or the decision to submit the manuscript for publication.
-Ms. Braun, Ms. Schaffer, Dr. Cole, Dr. Risk, and Dr. Kim have no conflicts of interest to disclose.
+Dr. Braun, Dr. Schaffer, Dr. Cole, Dr. Risk, and Dr. Kim have no conflicts of interest to disclose.

 - Gibbons A, Johnson TE, Wester ST, et al. (2015) Management of patients with confirmed and presumed mucous membrane pemphigoid undergoing entropion repair.
 Am J Ophthalmol 159: 846-52.e2.